zig-services/zig-js/README.md

 # zig-js

-## Embedding ZIG into your game

-Embedding the ZIG client into your game is easy.
+Embedding the ZIG client into your game or integrating games into your page is easy.

 The library is available as an [npm package](https://www.npmjs.com/package/zig-js).
 Install it and add it to your `package.json` using `npm install --save zig-js`.
-You can then import the library and access the zig clients functionality.
+You can then import the library and access the zig functionality.

 The examples in this document make heavy use of `async`/`await` to handle promises.
 `await x(); y()` is similar to `x().then(() => y())`.